vuejs/vue-migration-helper/README.md

-# vue-migration-helper <sup>`ALPHA`</sup>
+# vue-migration-helper <sup>`BETA`</sup>

-> __Work-in-progress__ CLI tool to aid in migration from Vue 1.x to 2.0.
+> CLI tool to aid in migration from Vue 1.x to 2.0.
 It scans files for Vue-specific code and provides detailed warnings when deprecated patterns are found.

 ![Screenshot](http://i.imgur.com/aHh5TfR.png)